quite/twet/README.md

 # twet

-twet is a simple (currently even mute!) client in Go for [```twtxt```](https://github.com/buckket/twtxt) -- *the decentralised, minimalist microblogging service for hackers*.
+twet is a simple client in Go for [```twtxt```](https://github.com/buckket/twtxt) -- *the decentralised, minimalist microblogging service for hackers*.